jhuizy/website/_posts/2018-04-08-cicd-for-jekyll.md

 Now, we need to set up AWS CodePipeline and CodeBuild to run this on each push to master.
 We do this via CodePipeline.
 I use CloudFormation to template the pipeline, so I can easily provision (and update/remove) AWS resources.
 I save the template under `ci/cicd.yml`.
-The template can be found at https://github.com/jhuizy/website/tree/master/ci/cicd.yml.
+The template can be found on [this website's repo](https://github.com/jhuizy/website/tree/master/ci/cicd.yml).

 The template will provision a CodePipeline with a source stage and a build stage.
 The source stage will trigger based on the parameters of the template.
 The build stage simply delegates to our buildspec.yml.
 The bucket it will deploy to is specified as a parameter in the template.